Pam2020/AWS_for_DataEngineering/Assignments/AWSGlue_DataTransformation.md

 **Step 1**:

-Store the data files in S3 buckets: We have two csv files.
+Store the data files in S3 buckets.
+We have two csv files.
 Store both these files in different folders in an S3 bucket.

 **Step 2**:

 Set S3 bucket access permissions for the IAM Glue Service role that we created before.
+For this we include the new s3 locations under resources in the glue custom policy that we created in the Ingestion Lab.
+We can also create a new policy if needed.

 **Step 3**: